C2.2 Solve equations that involve whole numbers up to 50 in various contexts, and verify solutions.

 Example

-Drawing of a mystery machine with an enter and an exist.
+Drawing of a mystery machine with an input and an output.

 • Tell students that a mystery machine has an input and an output.
 Explain that a number can be entered at the input of the machine and another number can be found at the output, as a change has occurred within the mystery machine.

-• Write, for example, 2 at the entrance to the mystery machine and 11 at the exit.
+• Write, for example, 2 at the input of the mystery machine and 11 at the output.
 Invite students to analyze what is happening in the mystery machine, asking the following questions:

 • What work is done in the mystery machine?
 (9 is added)